muggy8/improbable/from-me-to-me/Inesqadm.md

 "That's an intresting proposition there...
 Phanna"

 "Does what I say not sound correct to you?
-That is to say, are you suggesting that you know who awakened in what order?"
+That is to say, are you suggesting that you know the order of who regained contiousness and when?"
 Phanna accused.

 "Phanna please stop!"
 Mikay plead but to no success.